 If you file chapter 13, there will be a Confirmation Hearing about 30-45 days after your 341 hearing.
 The good news is that you most likely will not be required to be present because objections by the trustee and any creditors are usually resolved before the date of the hearing.
 Likewise, you will most likely not have to attend a Motion to Dismiss Hearing.
 These hearings occur when a debtor falls behind on his or her payments under the chapter 13 plan or the plan was set up in such a way that the plan period exceeds the limit of 60 months.

-Good General Tips
+Good General Tips from an Atlanta Bankruptcy Attorney

 - Be presentable – Justice may be blind but making a good impression never hurts.
 Filers should be well-groomed and wear neat, well-kept clothing.
 Dress should be simple.
 Remember that you are seeking debt relief, so it is not the time to wear flashy jewelry or show off designer clothing.
 Anything with an identifiable logo or label should be left at home.